-The first family arrived 10 minutes early at our North Battleford SK pop-up, and sat on the grassy hill to wait.
+The first family arrived 10 minutes early at our North Battleford pop-up, and sat on the grassy hill to wait.
 Workshop participants and staff of BECIP carried out materials from the library basement, armfuls of cardboard, piles of shoe boxes, tubs of tape and string, paint and styrofoam cups.
 As children and families started to arrive, the participants circulated and tried out the advice we had given them that morning.
 Circulating, colleagues bumped into each other and compared notes.

 “I adulterated!”
 One said.
 “As soon as I said ‘I like your boat’, I thought ohhh.
 The look she gave me!”

 “I did it too,” her friend commiserated.
 “It’s hard to observe and stay quiet, when we’ve always been taught the opposite.”

 We assured them that this takes time, and is a process.
 We distributed tape and cut windows for children who asked.
 Andy built a swing, Suzanna tried out Facebook Live and we all chatted with the parents.
 One grandmother, whose two grandchildren were visiting from Edmonton for the weekend, said that she’d been following this event on Facebook for weeks.